iri-pycpt/iri-pycpt.github.io/installation.md

 jupyter notebook
 ```

-Once you've executed the above, a jupyter notebook interface should start in a browser- you'll be able to start a new jupyter notebook file and run it under the "pycpt_environment" kernel.
+Once you've executed the above, a Jupyter Notebook interface should start in a browser.
+Open the notebook file (pycpt-operational.ipynb) in the Jupyter Notebook inteface

 ## Updating from a previous version of PyCPT